We believe practising good corporate governance is central to the health and stability of our financial markets and economy.

-Since 2010, CDL has joined the Securities Investors Association (Singapore) (SIAS) and its partners in pledging our commitment to corporate governance excellence, which was reiterated at the 8th Singapore Corporate Governance Week organised by SIAS in September 2017:
+Since 2010, we have joined the Securities Investors Association (Singapore) (“SIAS”) and its partners in pledging our commitment to strong corporate governance.

-Testament to our pursuit for excellence in governance and transparency, we have improved our ranking on the Singapore Governance and Transparency Index (SGTI) from the 10th position in 2016 to the 8th position in 2017.
+As an affirmation of our pursuit of excellence in transparency and governance, CDL’s ranking on the Singapore Governance and Transparency Index (SGTI) improved from 8th position in 2017 to 7th in 2018.
 The SGTI assesses companies on their corporate governance disclosure and practices, as well as the timeliness, accessibility and transparency of their financial results announcement.

 Diversity on the Board